Is my concern a Complaint or a Customer Request?

 If you are dissatisfied with any part of the decision, you can apply for internal review.
 This review will be undertaken by an officer more senior to the original decision maker and the reviewing officer is required to review the decision with fresh eyes.

 Council will do its best to resolve your complaint within 25 days, depending on the nature and complexity of your complaint.
 If there is a delay, the council officer will contact you to advise of the circumstances and the estimated time for receiving the response.

 You should be aware that by lodging a complaint, the matter will not be automatically suspended or put on hold.

-If you are not satisfied with the outcome of your concerns, you have the right to take your complaint to an external agency, such as the Queensland Ombudsman or Judicial Review.
+If you are not satisfied with the outcome of your concerns, following an internal review, you have the right to take your complaint to an external agency, such as the Queensland Ombudsman or Judicial Review.

 If you believe that the complaint involves crime or corruption on the part of a councillor or council officer, this may be reported to the Crime and Corruption Commission to be dealt with externally.